mozilla-releng/relengdocs/procedures/release-duty/index.rst

 3. file a ticket
 4. determine which team(s) and person(s) should be escalated.

    a.
-Searching phonebook is useful for org and ownership charts.
+Searching the People Directory is useful for org and ownership charts.
    b. bugzilla and github history
    c. source code history